Feeling Unappreciated In A Relationship: How Online Therapy And Gratitude Can Help

 If you realize your partner takes you for granted and doesn't properly value what you do for them, it doesn’t necessarily mean the relationship is doomed.
 Open, honest communication and a willingness to adapt for each other can help you reestablish your connection and find ways to make each other feel loved and valued.

 Talking to your partner and explaining how you feel is crucial to working past the problem and rebuilding your relationship.
+Addressing negative thoughts early can help you avoid spiraling into resentment or frustration.
 Try using “I” statements, such as, “I feel unappreciated when..”
 Be specific and avoid an accusatory tone.
 Communication and compromise should be the goal.
 Ask if there are ways they would like you to show your love and appreciation for them and how you can find a balanced middle ground.

 • What makes you feel appreciated and valued?